 Although research studies are inconclusive regarding how long you should hold a particular stretch, most people feel good when they hold a stretch for 30-60 seconds.
 When it comes to technique, one of the biggest problems I see is not relaxing enough.
 If you’re tense, or gripping your muscles at the same time you’re stretching, it won’t work very well.
 It’s important to breathe and move easily into the stretch.
 If you try to force it or push through pain, you’ll likely tense up.

 Now let’s say you’re doing everything right (not tensing or gripping) but your stretches still don’t seem to work.
 Some people (myself included) respond better to “moving stretches”.
-This is where instead of holding one static position for a prolonged period – you repeatedly move through one or several end-range stretches.
+This is where instead of holding one static position for a prolonged period, you repeatedly move through one (or several) end-range stretches.
 Neck rolls are a great example of this.
 If your neck stretches haven’t been working, try adjusting the way you’ve been stretching.
 If you notice a difference right away then you have your answer – you were likely using the wrong stretching technique.

 2. You’re doing the wrong type of stretch.